 You can also automate your calls by using software like CallRail or RingCentral to record all your calls.
 This way, you do not need to make notes or multitask when making calls as this can mean more time wasted on the phone.

-One of the primary aspects of running a successful business is having a sales pipeline that works at optimal levels at all times.
+One of the primary aspects of running a successful business is having a sales pipeline that works at optimal levels at all times, especially when you hire sales reps for commission only.
 What this means is that at any one time, there are people considering using its products (prospects), others inquiring about them (leads), and finally those in the process of purchasing them (customers).
 How well you manage all these groups determines how much success you enjoy in the end.

 For starters, you need to gauge the level of interest that a prospect or lead has showed in your products and services.
 This process which is known as lead scoring helps you determine how much effort and resources you need to invest in individuals looking to buy from you.
 For example, you can decide to use retargeting ads on leads that visit your checkout page but don’t complete the purchase.
 The same effort may not be recommended for anyone that bounced back from your site after only spending less than five seconds on it.